ViacomInc/data-point/packages/data-point/docs/best-practices.md

 **Examples:**

-NOTE: assume `PeopleRequest` makes an external request to SWAPI to get a Person Object
+NOTE: assume `PeopleRequest` makes a request to an external API to get a Person Object.

 Instead of this: